 63 First-Year Seminar: The Problem with Nature and Its Preservation (3).
 Alternative conceptualizations of nature in Western culture and how these meanings help create the landscapes in which we live and allow us to evaluate the implications of efforts to preserve nature.

-64 First-Year Seminar: Historical Geography of Vietnam (3).
+64 First-Year Seminar: Vietnam (3).
 Explores modern Vietnam and situates the American war in broader spatial and historical context.
-Draws on fact, fiction, and visual media to introduce a fascinating place rich in history and to animate a geographic imagination students can take anywhere.
+Draws on fact, fiction, and visual media to introduce a fascinating place, rich in history, and to animate a geographic imagination students can take anywhere.

 89 First-Year Seminar: Special Topics (3).
 Special topics course.
 Content will vary each semester.

 110 Geography of Environmental Systems (3).
 The laboratory and its parent course focus on the geomorphic, hydrologic, and biogeographical aspects of environmental systems with attention to local examples.
 No laboratory.
 (Core)